MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vs-xbox/configure-your-development-console.md

 Follow [Xbox Live service configuration](../../../../xbox-live-service-configuration.md) to get your IDs.

+## Activate the console as a dev kit

+Activate the Xbox One console as a development kit; see <a href="https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation" target="_blank">Xbox One Developer Mode activation &#11008;</a>.

-## Set your sandbox on your development kits
+## Set your sandbox on your development kit

 To boot your development kit, you must set your Sandbox ID.
 To do this, you can use the "Xbox One Manager" that's installed on your PC by the XDK, or you can open an XDK command window and use the Configuration (xbconfig.exe) command, as follows: